 A: The Joining FORCEs Conference has been submitted to the National Society of Genetic Counselors (NSGC) for approval of Category 1 CEUs continuing education credits for genetic counselors.
-There is an additional cost for genetic counselors attending for continuing education credits.
-The final determination is pending but it is expected to be approved for 1.0 – 1.2 contact hours.
+There will be an additional cost for genetic counselors attending for continuing education credits.

 Disclaimer: Health links are made available for educational purposes only.
 This information should not be interpreted as medical advice.
 All health information should be discussed with your health care provider.
 Please read our full disclaimer for more information.